They Will Kill You Logo

 Suggest an update

-Brigitte Harris was born on June 6, 1981, in Staten Island, New York.
-Her parents were immigrants from Liberia.
-When she was just two years old, her mother abandoned her.
-After this, she went to live with her father, Eric Goodridge, in Bay Shore, Long Island.
+Brigitte Harris was born on June 6, 1981, in Staten Island, New York, to Liberian immigrant parents.
+Her early childhood was marked by instability and neglect.
+When she was two years old, her mother abandoned her, leaving her in the care of her father, Eric Goodridge, who was a Liberian national residing in Bay Shore, Long Island.
+Goodridge, a strict and domineering figure, maintained traditional patriarchal values influenced by West African cultural customs.

 Like what you're reading?